UltraMessaging/um_perf/README.md

 we can get a send rate of 1.5M packets per second.
 However, servers with slower CPUs might not be able to keep up with this packet rate.
-Batching might be needed to reliably keep up.
+Batching might be needed to keep up reliably.

 Batching - the combining of many small application messages into a smaller number of network packets - has gotten a bad reputation among